ZhouLabGenetics/CASTIE/README.md

-SAIGE-QTL is an R package developed with Rcpp for scalable and accurate expression quantitative trait locus mapping for single-cell studies
+CASTIE is an R package developed with Rcpp for scalable and accurate context-dependent eQTL mapping for single-cell studies

-The method
-- Model repeat and complex data structure, due to multiple cells per individual and relatedness between individuals
-- Model discrete read counts
-- Fast and scalable for large data, test 20k genes, 200 cell types, millions of cells, millions of variants
-- Test rare variations.
-Single-variant test is underpowered

-Please see [https://weizhou0.github.io/SAIGE-QTL-doc/](https://weizhou0.github.io/SAIGE-QTL-doc/) for how to run SAIGE-QTL.
+Please see [https://yijia0802.github.io/CASTIE_doc/](https://yijia0802.github.io/CASTIE_doc/) for how to run CASTIE.

 ## Version Updates